WEST MICHIGAN SPORTS GUIDE 2018

 - Soccer Buddies | For ages 10 months to 12 years

 - Vardar Soccer | For ages up to 18 years

 - YMCA of Greater Grand Rapids | For grades Pre-K through 8th grade

-With as much water as Michigan has, it’s important that everyone knows how to swim.
-Grand Rapids and the suburbs and cities surrounding are filled with fantastic places for swimming and learning how to swim.
-Read on to find a great place near you to get lessons or just in a little time in the pool.
+With as much water as Michigan has, it’s important that every kid knows how to swim.
+West Michigan is filled to the brim with fantastic places for swimming and learning how to swim.
+Read on to find a great place near you to get lessons or join a club.